CSA-RH/aro-eip-toolkit/README.md

 - Progress tracking for conditional warning display
 - Mismatch detection between EIP and CPIC node assignments
 - Overcommitment detection for EIP resources with more IPs than available nodes
+- Early exit with state display when no monitoring needed
+- Cross-platform support (Linux x86_64/ARM64, macOS Intel/Apple Silicon)

+### Platform Support

+The toolkit builds and runs on:
+- **macOS**: Intel (x86_64) and Apple Silicon (ARM64)
+- **Linux**: x86_64 and ARM64

+All dependencies are pure Go with no CGO requirements, ensuring consistent behavior across platforms.
+External dependencies (`oc` and `az` CLI tools) must be installed separately for the target platform.